Sarcasm/compdb/README.rst

 ``compdb`` is not so much about generating the initial compilation database, this, is left to other tools, such as ``cmake`` and ``ninja``.
-It is only a glue between the initial compilation database and your tool.
+It is only a glue between the initial compilation database and your tool(s).

 Motivation